• Home |

 Cons

-• Only range ammo because it doesn't perform as well as JHP bullets in self-defense situations
+• This ammo is only ideal for the range.
+It doesn't perform as well as JHP bullets in self-defense situations.

 General 9mm Luger Specifications